Old Man’s Stomach Bitters

 Provenance: Steven Hubbel Collection

 The embossed Old Man’s Stomach Bitters is an extremely rare brand and bottle that is centered around 1876.
 It was made by Marcus Sass whose name is also embossed on the bottle.
-Dollars to doughnuts, Marcus was probably the ‘Old Man.’
+Marcus was probably the ‘Old Man.’